nataliamiccini/Diagnostics_Ohmi_Robot-/README.md

 ~../tb-simulation/ros_ws$ catkin_make
 ```

-Note that, during installation, these are some errors caused by missing packages, please install it with **apt** and report it to me if you found any.
+Note that, during installation, these are some errors caused by missing packages, please install it with **apt** and report the issue [here](https://gitlab.com/ohmni-sdk/tb_gazebo_model/-/issues) if you found any.
 Potential missing packages:
 ```
 ~$ sudo apt install ros-melodic-gazebo-plugins ros-melodic-rqt-robot-steering ros-melodic-rviz-imu-plugin ros-melodic-joint-state-publisher-gui